SumiSastri/typescript-with-react/react-redux-ts/readme.md

 <!-- ReactDOM render method takes 2 args the jsx element to render & the root html file to render to -->
 ReactDOM.render(<App />, root)
 ```

-Run scripts to check if app works with ```npm run start``` the h1 & h2 jsx tags should render correctly.
+* Run scripts to check if app works with ```npm run start``` the h1 & h2 jsx tags should render correctly on port 5000.